Support Resources

 Somali Community Association of Ohio

-The Somali Community Association of Ohio provides a wide variety of services including: planning and support, youth programs, translation and interpretation, legal advocacy, elder programs, English Second Language (ESL) and job assistance.
+Provides a wide variety of services at no cost including: planning and support, youth programs, translation and interpretation, legal advocacy, elder programs, English Second Language (ESL) and job assistance.
 Trained multi-lingual immigrant staff assist with goal planning, advocacy, family counseling and support for those experiencing domestic violence.

 For more information or assistance, call (614) 262-4068 or email info@somaliohio.org.